LARHENA/BRain-D-v1/README.md

 This repository contains a complete data processing pipeline that:
 - Cleans and filters raw rainfall data
 - Performs outlier detection using adjacent day and neighboring analysis
-- Calculates comprehensive quality metrics (P, Q1, Q2, Q3)
+- Calculates quality metrics (P, Q1, Q2, Q3)
 - Generates a final quality index for each rain gauge
 - Produces publication-ready visualizations